DilanLi/Code-Quiz/README.md

 - Highscore History <br/>

     The highscore history is accessed from local storage by looping through local storage key using an index i.
-This is different from the information user sees when submitting their initials and score, where that text is .textContent of certain variables, not local storage.
+This is different from the information user sees when submitting their initials and score, where that text is .textContent of certain hmtl elements, not local storage.

 - Interface <br/>